 - Cooked cauliflower can be kept in the fridge for 2-3 days.

-- Food Processor (or box grater)
+- food processor (or box grater)

-- 2 tbsp butter or olive oil
+- 2 tablespoon butter or olive oil

 - 1 cup chopped fresh herbs Note 2 any combination of chives, parsley, basil, cilantro, dill, green onion